artanzand/artanzand.github.io/_posts/2022-02-24-sematic-segmentation.md

 <caption><center>Figure and Background masks</center></caption>
 <br>

-The below diagrams shows the overall pipeline.
+The below diagram shows the overall pipeline.
 We have two neural networks.
 Neural Style Transfer is in charge of creating stylized images which has already been modeled in my [previous project](https://artanzand.github.io//neural-style-transfer/), and Semantic Image Segmentation model, which we will walk through in this post, will be generating tensors of zeros and ones.
 The outputs of semantic segmentation will create the stylized background and the figure cutout when multiplied by the stylized and content images respectively.
 The final output is a summation of the two isolated pieces.
 <center><img src = "https://github.com/artanzand/artanzand.github.io/blob/master/_posts/img/NST_segmentation_framework.JPG?raw=True"></center>
 <caption><center>Project pipeline</center></caption>
 <br>

 # Semantic Image Segmentation

 We will be building a special type of Convolutional Neural Networks (CNN) designed for quick and precise image segmentation.
 The predicted result of this network will be in shape of a label for every single pixel in an image.
 This is referred to as pixelwise prediction in the literature.
-This method of image classification is called semantic image classification and plays a critical role in many tasks including self-driving cars which demand a perfect understanding of the surounding environment so that they avoid other cars and people, or change lanes.
+This method of image classification is called semantic image classification and plays a critical role in many tasks including self-driving cars which demand a perfect understanding of the surrounding environment so that they avoid other cars and people, or change lanes.

 A major source of confusion is the difference between object detection and image segmentation.
-The similarity is that both techniques intend to answer the question: "What objects are present in this image and what are the locations of thos objects?".
+The similarity is that both techniques intend to answer the question: "What objects are present in this image and what are the locations of those objects?".
 The main difference is that the objective of object detection model like [YOLO](https://arxiv.org/abs/1506.02640) is to label objects by bounding boxes whereas semantic image segmentation aims to predict a pixel precise mask for each object in the image by labeling each pixel in the image with its corresponding class.

-For reproducibility purposes and to allow for faster training of my model on the cloud, I have opted for a smaller-size [dataset](https://www.kaggle.com/nikhilroxtomar/person-segmentation) that would only label person figures.
-The technique can, however, be generalized to image segmentation for multiple classes, and in my post I will be referring to the respective changes in the general code and concept.
+For reproducibility purposes and to allow for faster training of my model on the cloud, I have opted for a smaller size [dataset](https://www.kaggle.com/nikhilroxtomar/person-segmentation) that would only label person figures.
+The technique can, however, be generalized to image segmentation for multiple classes, and in my post, I will be referring to the respective changes in the general code and concept.

 <br>